Pharmacy — Pharm.D. with Bioethics — M.A.

 Students are selected through a competitive process led by the School of Pharmacy in conjunction with the Bioethics Program.
 The School of Pharmacy academic dean recommends students, triggering a streamlined admissions process of the M.A. degree in bioethics.
 HSRT scores are accepted in lieu of the GRE for pharmacy students.

 An M.A. degree in bioethics taken as a stand-alone degree requires 48 units in bioethics courses.
-But the M.A./Pharm.D. combined degrees student is able to double count 25 units of the needed 48 units as follows:
+However, the M.A./Pharm.D. combined degrees allows students to double count 25 units of the required 48 units as follows:

-- Eight (8) units come from three courses in the pharmacy curriculum that are counted for M.A. degree in bioethics credit: a) RXSA 545 Public Health and Lifestyles, b) RXSA 547 Pharmacy Law, and c) RXSA 751 Social-Behavioral Aspects of Pharmacy Practice.
+- Eight (8) units come from three courses in the pharmacy curriculum that are counted for M.A. degree in bioethics credit: a) RXSA 555 Epidemiology and Public Health, b) RXSA 547 Pharmacy Law, and c) RXSA 751 Social-Behavioral Aspects of Pharmacy Practice.
 Acceptance of these courses for M.A. degree credit requires an integrative, supplemental eight-page paper that relates the courses' content to bioethics.

 - Nine (9) units of additional credit come from three electives in bioethics taken by Pharm.D. students.